The Selfridges Story

 A vision realised

 Be it the columns of our London flagship, the 15,000 aluminium discs cladding our Birmingham building, or the gleaming glass façade of Manchester Exchange Square – our stores are pretty breathtaking, even if we do say so ourselves.
-But what you might not know is that Harry originally planned to have a massive tower built on top of our London store (pictured).
-While HGS's dreams were never realised, today we have a new vision for the store (courtesy of David Chipperfield Architects) that will be completed in 2018.
-The Body Studio and The Accessories Hall have already opened as part of these works, and now (drumroll, please…) we're thrilled to share the first visuals of what the finsihed façade on Duke Street will look like when it opens later this year (pictured).
+But what you might not know is that Harry Gordon Selfridge originally planned to have a massive tower built on top of our London store, as well as an underground tunnel connecting Bond street tube station to Selfridges.
+While HGS's dreams were never realised, we’ve been busy realising a new vision for the store, courtesy of David Chipperfield Architects.
+The extended Body Studio, the luxurious new Accessories Hall and the UK’s largest eyewear destination are now open as part of these works.

 The Golden Book